bwu62/stat240-revamp/docs/07-intro-dplyr.md

 ### `arrange()`

 `arrange()` is used to sort rows.
-Note that since it only sorts rows, it does NOT change the dataframe in any "meaningful" way (generally, order of rows/columns is not considered a "meaningful" change).
+Note that since it only sorts rows, it does NOT change the data frame in any "meaningful" way (generally, order of rows/columns is not considered a "meaningful" change).
 It's primarily used for visual appeal, i.e. for neater presentation of a dataset.

 The syntax is `df %>% arrange(expr1, expr2, ...)` where `expr1`, `expr2`, ... can be simply **a column, or some vector expression using columns in the data frame** (similar to `mutate()` or `filter()`) whose resultant values are used for sorting the rows.
 A few important notes:

  1. **Each next expression is ONLY used to break ties in the previous expressions**, otherwise it's ignored!
 E.g. if two rows can be sorted by `expr1`, only that is used.
 However if two rows are tied for `expr1`, then `expr2` (if it exists) will be used to try to break the tie, and so on.
-This is also a frequent point of confusiong for beginners.
+This is also a frequent point of confusion for beginners.
- 2. Default order is always **ascending**, i.e. small to largex, A to Z, earlier to later, FALSE to TRUE.
+ 2. Default order is always **ascending**, i.e. small to large, A to Z, earlier to later, FALSE to TRUE.
 For descending order, wrap your expression in `desc()`.
  3. Rows that are completely tied may be returned in any order.^[For the CS folks again, this means `arrange()` does not guarantee a [stable sort](https://en.wikipedia.org/wiki/Sorting_algorithm#Stability).
 It seems like this generally isn't a huge concern or priority for the Tidyverse developers, which is fair enough.]

 Examples of `arrange()`: